-Lincoln College Boat Club provides rowing facilities for the students of Lincoln College, Oxford.
+Lincoln College Boat Club (LCBC) provides rowing facilities for the students of Lincoln College, Oxford.

-LCBC prides itself on being a truly inclusive club, taking rowers and coxes from novice to international level and making sure that each member receives top level coaching and support.
-We are one of the few clubs in Oxford who do not charge fees to join giving anyone who wants to be part of the boat club the opportunity to.
+LCBC prides itself on being a truly inclusive club, welcoming rowers and coxes from novice to international level and making sure that each and every member receives top level coaching and support.
+We are one of the few clubs in Oxford who do not charge membership fees, giving anyone who wants to be part of the boat club the opportunity to do so.

-LCBC also has a truly fantastic social side.
-From fortnightly drinks in Deep Hall and crew dates right through to formal dinners, there is something for everyone at LCBC.
+LCBC has an amazing social side.
+From drinks in Deep Hall, film nights, ice cream and pizza socials right through to formal dinners, there is something for everyone at LCBC.
 The social secretaries work tirelessly to provide a buzzing social life for all members of the club.

 We also offer an annual training camp over the Easter vacation which gives rowers and coxes a fantastic chance to build on their training and gain valuable experience leading up to Summer Eights.